biswajitmahapatra/wordlist/README.md

 # wordlist
-A set of wordlist form secList for directory bruteforcing.
+A set of wordlist from secList for directory bruteforcing.